yogevhadad83/Tactica-Academy-of-War/docs/Tactica_GDD_v1.1.md

 default: breach opponent’s back row
 optional: survive X turns, defend a lane, eliminate a target Rewards (first completion only)
+9.3.1 Training Active Area (Optional)
+A drill may optionally define an Active Area:
+Purpose: make early drills smaller and easier to understand (e.g., “2×2 per side”).
+Implementation: Active Area is a rectangle within the standard 6×12 board.
+Active Area Fields (conceptual): activeCols (e.g., 2 or 3)
+activeRowsPerSide (e.g., 2 or 3)
+colStart (e.g., 2) — where the rectangle begins on x enemyRowStart (usually 0)
+playerRowStart (usually 12 - activeRowsPerSide)
+Rules:
+Units may be placed/moved only within the Active Area.
+Starting boards for drills must place all units within the Active Area.
+Drill win condition remains “breach” unless otherwise specified, but “back row” is relative to the Active Area.
 9.4 Rewards
 Credits: added to wallet (primary reward)
 Optional: Rank Promotion Voucher via milestone (see 8.3)